 In 2012, it was estimated that 14.6 out of every 1,000 children in the U.S. had ASD, more than double the rate of 6.7 per 1,000 for the year 2000.
 There is no concrete explanation for the rise in ASD rates that started in the 1970’s, however genes, environmental factors, and changes in the definition and diagnosis of ASD have all been thought to play a role.
 The prevalence of ASD is unevenly distributed between the genders, with males disproportionately diagnosed with such disorders.
 In 2014, it was estimated that 75 percent of children ever diagnosed with ASD were male.

 Among select U.S. states it was found that New Jersey had the highest prevalence rates of ASD, followed by Maryland and Utah.
 The estimated lifetime prevalence of ASD among children in the United States also differed slightly by ethnicity.
-In 2014, the lifetime prevalence rate of ASD among non-Hispanic white children aged 3 to 17 years was 2.55 percent, while the prevalence for Hispanic children was 1.49 percent.
+From 2014 to 2016, the lifetime prevalence rate of ASD among non-Hispanic white children aged 3 to 17 years was 2.76 percent, while the prevalence for Hispanic children was 1.82 percent.

 ASD often not only involves an array of symptoms, but can also include co-occurring conditions.
 Co-occurring conditions often associated with ASD consist of learning disabilities, intellectual disabilities, and attention-deficit/hyperactive disorder.
 However, while an estimated 78.2 percent of children diagnosed with autism had some kind of functional limitation, only 18.9 percent needed help with personal care.